-Parameter M2E3-1-1 Guideline M2E3-1-1-1 Through its ERM Framework, the IAIG provides for: The IAIG may decide to set up centralised or decentralised ERM determination of the IAIG's risk appetite and risk tolerance functions.
-Where the function is decentralised, the ERM operations risk measurement and risk management should comply with the broader ERM Framework of the IAIG. capital management an assessment of economic and regulatory capital The IAIG should be able to demonstrate its rationale for implementing the IAIG's own risk and solvency assessment (ORSA). centralised or decentralised operations of the ERM Framework.
-Parameter M2E3-1-2 Guideline M2E3-1-2-1 The IAIG comprehensively documents its ERM Framework, The ERM Framework should contain written policies that include a emphasising any differences that may apply to different entities definition and categorisation of the material risks to which the IAIG is within the IAIG, due to the nature, scale and complexity of the exposed and the levels of acceptable risk; and taking into account business conducted locally. relevant local business risks as well as group-wide risks. • .
+The IAIG may decide to set up centralised or decentralised ERM functions.
+Where the function is decentralised, the ERM operations should comply with the broader ERM Framework of the IAIG.

+The IAIG should be able to demonstrate its rationale for implementing centralised or decentralised operations of the ERM Framework.

+The ERM Framework should contain written policies that include a definition and categorisation of the material risks to which the IAIG is exposed and the levels of acceptable risk; and taking into account relevant local business risks as well as group-wide risks.

 The documentation should include explanations of why certain approaches or assumptions may not apply to each and every entity within the IAIG.

 Guideline M2E3-1-2-2 The IAIG's ERM Framework should facilitate communication of its risk appetite and tolerance, and approach to risk management, within the IAIG and externally.
 Parameter M2E3-1-3 The IAIG's ERM Framework reflects changes in the IAIG's business strategy and emerging risks.
 It takes account of all material changes at an entity level that may have an impact on how the IAIG measures and mitigates risk at a group level.
 Such internal and external changes will affect the IAIG's risk profile.
 Guideline M2E3-1-3-1 The IAIG should be aware that a change in one entity may have an impact only locally, or within the region, or on a selected few entities and that this may not be immediately apparent on a group-wide basis but may affect the IAIG's risk profile.
 Guideline M2E3-1-3-2 The ERM Framework enables the IAIG to take the necessary action, whether on a group-wide basis or at an entity level, in a timely manner.
 Guideline M2E3-1-3-3 The IAIG's culture should support open communication of emerging risks that may be significant to the IAIG and its entities.
 Parameter M2E3-1-4 The IAIG's ERM Framework is independently reviewed on a regular basis, at least once every three years, in order to ascertain that the ERM Framework itself remains fit for purpose.
 Guideline M2E3-1-4-1 The review may be carried out by an internal or external body but the independent reviewer should not be responsible for, nor have been actively involved in, the part of the ERM Framework that it reviews.
 Parameter M2E3-1-5 The IAIG determines its risk appetite and makes use of its risk tolerance in its business strategy, both on an insurance entity and group-wide basis.
+Its defined risk tolerance is embedded in its day-to-day operations via its risk management policies and procedures.